murgurgulor/the-murgurgu-lore/src/site/notes/Metaverse/How to Play the Game.md

 - **Experimental HyperCO2oler**: You have built an experimental cooling system that hooks up to a CO2 tank and the water supply of your town.
 Once per session, you can activate your experimental cooling system: roll 1d6 and reduce your System Stress by the amount rolled.
 - **128kbps Dial-up**: By stacking two 56kbps modems on top of each other you've somehow more than doubled your connection speed!
 As your lag nears zero, you can **act first** in any tense situation and you **Take +1d** on your first Action Roll in such a situation.
 - **Hacking Submodule**: By attaching a separate module to your PC to handle your hacking, you free up system space for other activities.
 Choose one type of Hacking: the Stress cost for any hacking of this type is reduced by 1 (minimum 1).

+## Software
+Software are Metaverse items that your Avatar has obtained.
+- **Rollerblades**/**Skateboard**: You move faster (and cooler) than unbladed Avatars.
+- **Jetpack**: Once per game session, you can gain the ability to fly for one scene.
+- **Colour Spray Can**: This silly item was won in a promotional Metaverse event.
+When used, the spray can sprays an emoji of your choice, filling the screen of other users and effectively blinding their Avatars.
+After three uses it disappears.
+- **Katana**: You can cut things.
+Additionally, when you attack with the Katana you **Take +1d** on the Action Roll if you say something in Japanese.
+- **Oversized Mallet**: You can whomp things.
+Additionally, when you attack with the Mallet you **Take +1d** on the Action Roll if you loudly yell "*IT'S CLOBBERING TIME!*"
+- **RBG**: A Ridiculously Big Gun.
+Once per scene you can blow a hole in an obstacle.
+This Gun unfortunately is too Ridiculously Big to be wielded effectively in a combat situation.
+- **Helm of Yeeting**: Single-use item that forcibly disconnects one user from the Metaverse.
+- **Steampunk Goggles**: In addition to making you look tragic, these goggles also allow you to detect the presence of any other Avatars through walls, provided the wall is no more than 1 foot thick.
+- **Polymorpher**: Once per game session, you can gain the ability to turn into a harmless sheep for once scene.
+- **Invisibility Protocol**: